2. Scalar types and control structures in Python#

 Note

-Named variables can be introduced using the assignment operator, `=`.
-They can store arbitrary Python objects and be referred to anytime.
-Names of variables can include any lower- and uppercase letters, underscores, and digits (but not at the beginning).
-It is best to make them self-explanatory, like:
+A named variable can be introduced through the assignment operator, `=`.
+It can store an arbitrary Python object which we can recall at any later time.
+Names of variables can include any lower- and uppercase letters, underscores, and (except at the beginning) digits.

 x = 7 # read: let `x` from now on be equal to 7 (or: `x` becomes 7)